artemlira/React-Portfolio_multipage/README.md

 # React-Portfolio_multipage
 ## Link: https://artem-lira.netlify.app/
-Fullstack application.
-Multipage responsive portfolio website.
-The application was written using the React.js framework, which used: useEffect, useState, useContext, Router Dom v.6, Styled-components, Express.js, MongoDB, etc.
+MERN Fullstack Application.
+A multi-page responsive portfolio website.
+The backend part can be found at https://github.com/artemlira/MERN_Portfolio-back.git The application was written on the React.js framework, which used: useEffect, useState, useContext, Router Dom v.6, Styled components, Express.js, MongoDB and others.
 ### Skills:
 - React
 - ReduxToolkit